mintlu8/wgsl_ln/README.md

   * `#else`
   * `#endif`

-These values can on longer be imported.
+These values can no longer be imported.

 * Checks will be disabled when naga_oil preprocessor macros are detected.